satwant03/my-github-demo/README.md

 # my-github-demo

-This is my repository consisting of my practice in python till now.
+This is my repository for the class task.